shivankar27-b/Voting_app/README.md

 # Voting_app
-This application is made using Node.js and truffle framework
+This application is made using Node.js and truffle framework on Ethereum Blockchain

 ## Dependencies
 Install these prerequisites to follow along with the tutorial.
 See free video tutorial or a full explanation of each prerequisite.